-To get a complete picture, we must ask what their clothes looked like.
+To get a complete picture, however, we must also ask what sailor clothes looked like.
 Sailors certainly put a great deal of effort into looking like seamen.
 Their clothes embodied the skills and knowledge of their profession, and signified that they were “part of the club.”
 Without his jacket and trousers, the sailor seemed to lose a little bit of himself.

-A recently discovered document gives us a glimpse of the ready-made “slop” clothing provided Constitution’s very first crew in 1798.
+A recently discovered document gives us a glimpse of the ready-made “slop” clothing provided to USS Constitution’s very first crew in 1798.

 “Statement showing the quantity of clothing & Provisions forwarded from Philadelphia to Henry Jackson, Boston for the use of the Frigate Constitution, vizt.

 200 pair blue wool Trowsers [sic]